borg286/sevtech/README.md

 The Nutrition mod encourages you to eat a balanced diet, giving you relevant buffs for eating food.
 See farming and homesteading for how to get a healthy supply of ingredients.

-* To boost nutrition quickly, use the Millstone[BetterWithMods] to become hungry and chow down your surplus of food.
+* To boost nutrition quickly, use the Hand Crank with a Millstone[BetterWithMods] to become hungry and chow down your surplus of food.
 You can use multiple cranks to speed this up.

 * If you're unsure which foods you can eat to maximize your bars, you can filter food types by typing the category in JEI.
 For instance, searching for fruit will give you all items you have access to that increases your fruit bar.